 BUT 91% of women say that advertisers don’t understand them.

 Recognizing the power and influence of women needs to be a top priority for marketers if they are going to tap into the market’s full potential.
-I have pulled together 30 surprising stats to help marketers get a handle on this mis-understood demographic.
+I have pulled together 30 surprising female consumer statistics to help marketers get a handle on this mis-understood demographic.

 1. The average American woman is expected to earn more than the average American male by 2028

 2. 51% of U.S. Private wealth is controlled by women

 3. Women account for over 50% of all stock ownership in the U.S.

 4. Women control more than 60% of all personal wealth in the U.S.